weBoost Office 100 vs. weBoost Office 200: What's the Difference?

 - Downlink Output Power – Expresses the amount of power used to communicate with cellular devices inside your business.
 A higher downlink means the booster can provide wider coverage.

-The Office 100 features up to 25.8 dBm uplink and 12.9 dBm downlink.
-The Office 200, on the other hand, has a max uplink of 25 dBm and downlink of 15.3 dBm.
+The weboost Office 100 features up to 25.8 dBm uplink and 12.9 dBm downlink.
+The Office 300 Installed and Office 200, on the other hand, have a max uplink of 25 dBm and downlink of 15.3 dBm.
 Just like gain, power will vary across bands.

 ---|---|---|---|---|---|---|